Shaptain/mne-wordlist/README.md

 ## 👋 About Me

 Hi!
-I'm Amaan — a second-year student passionate about neuroscience, open-source, and Python development.
+I'm Safa, and enthusiastic undergrad.
+I am passionate about neuroscience, open-source, and Python development.
 This project is part of my learning journey and GSoC application under MNE-Python.

 **GitHub**: [@Shaptain](https://github.com/Shaptain)